Indiana homeowner charged in shooting death of house cleaner who showed up at wrong address

 "It is vitally important for the citizens of Boone County to understand that our decision today in no way should be interpreted as a challenge to Indiana 'stand your ground' law, or a person's right to self-defense," said Eastwood.
 "Based upon the particular evidence and circumstances of this case, we have determined that Curt Andersen's actions do not fall within the legal protections provided by the Indiana 'stand your ground' law."

-Eastwood added that the charge "is not about undermining the law," but rather "applying the law to the facts of this case."
-He said the state's "stand your ground" law did not apply because Andersen "did not have the proper information which would allow him to make the determination that he was reasonable in his actions" when he fired his gun.

-Eastwood identified the house cleaner as Maria Florinda Rios Perez de Velazquez.
-Her husband, Mauricio Velazquez, had gone to the home with her as part of a cleaning crew, CBS affiliate WTTV reported.
+Eastwood identified the woman as Maria Florinda Rios Perez de Velazquez.
+She and her husband, Mauricio Velazquez, had gone to the home as part of a cleaning crew, CBS affiliate WTTV reported.
 They share four children, according to the station.

+An attorney for the family, Alex J. Limontes, said they were encouraged to see charges filed in connection with her "tragic and preventable death."

+"This is an important step towards accountability, truth and justice.
+And it's a step that Maria's family deserves.
+On the morning Maria was killed, she was simply arriving to clean a home.
+She was doing her job, supporting her family and contributing to her community," Limones said at a news conference.

-"They should've called the police first instead of just shooting out of nowhere like that," he told WTTV through an interpreter.
+"They should've called the police first instead of just shooting out of nowhere like that," Velazquez told WTTV through an interpreter.

 Whitestown police said the department was "committed to conducting a thorough and impartial investigation" into what happened and would be "interviewing all individuals involved" as crime scene investigators were "meticulously collecting and analyzing all relevant evidence to understand the full scope of what occurred."